 MEL Data Analysis

-Oversees final MEL plans and data analysis and interpretation w/Support
+Oversees final MEL plans and data analysis and interpretation, independently.

-Develops R&E analysis plans per research goals w/Support
+Develops R&E analysis plans per research goals, w/input from PIs.

-Conducts and/or coordinates R&E data cleaning and data preparation for analysis w/Support
+Conducts and/or coordinates R&E data cleaning and data preparation for analysis, independently.

 Performs quantitative analysis using statistical software (STATA, SPSS, R, SAS) and interpretation, independently.

-Conducts and/or supervises R&E data preparation and codebook development for analysis w/Support
+Conducts and/or supervises R&E data preparation and codebook development for analysis w/input from PIs.

-Contribute to proposal development (includes suggesting original ideas for theory, MEL, research and PMP) w/Support
+Contribute to proposal development (includes suggesting original ideas for theory, MEL, research and PMP) w/input from PIs.

-Participates in and contributes to internal CCP, R&E and MEL technical groups that includes diverse communication and public health project areas.
+Participates in and contributes to Center strategic planning and development, R&E and MEL technical groups that includes diverse communication and public health project areas.

-Contributes ideas and participates in CCP's stakeholders and partners' meetings w/Support
+Contributes ideas and participates in Centers stakeholders and partners' meetings, collaboratively with community-based leadership.

-Seeks input from team members (in country, HQ) to develop comprehensive R&E plans and documents w/Support
+Seeks input from team members to develop comprehensive R&E plans and documents, independently.

 Contributes to open dialogue and candid discussions that motivates and fosters the growth of the team.